OsomePteLtd/principles/src/frontend.md

    export const Button = props => {...};
    export const GoBackButton = props => {...};
    ```

-1. Do not hurry to extract components to UI-kit if you have only one.
-Try to collect more usages of this component.
-It helps create better component API for common usage.

 1. When extracting complicated components to UI-kit, consider exporting component parts instead of single component with complicated API.
 Complicated APIs are too hard to extend without breaking backward compatibility.